KSUSeniorProject-MathLearningMachine/Math-LM-Backend/readme.md

 `$ flask run` will start the flask development server and send requests to the flask application.

-## Running Unit Tests
+## Running Tests

-Run pytest in the top-level project directory to start unit tests.
+To run the tests:

+1. Enable the python virtual environment
+1. Run `cd flask/flaskapp`
+1. Run `python -m pytest`